 Caudal Fin: Paired, should be

-a veil tail to follow the British Standard but usually forked in commercial grade fish and of varying lengths.
-The American Standard allows forking of the caudal fins but also recognizes the veil tail variety.
+a veil-tail to follow the British Standard but is usually forked in commercial grade fish and of varying lengths.
+The American Standard allows forking of the caudal fins but also recognizes the veil-tail variety.

 Dorsal Fin: Present